 5 mood-boosting foods I eat to support my anxiety

-You may have noticed that you feel kinda crappy when you eat too much junk and you feel vibrant when you're chowing down on plenty of fruit and veg.
+You may have noticed that you feel kinda crappy when you eat too much junk and you feel vibrant when you’re chowing down on plenty of fruit and veg.
+Here are 5 mood-boosting foods according to a dietitian.

 It’s true that what we put into our body impacts on your mood.
 The link between our gut and our brain cannot be overstated – and we are only just scratching the surface on the research!